DrugBud-Suite/CADD_Vault/CONTRIBUTING.md

 1. Visit our Google Form: [CADD Vault Suggestion Form](https://forms.gle/ee7vmWLGLJ4WbXz48)
 2. Fill out the form with your suggestion details, including:
-    i.
-Type of suggestion (new resource, improvement, website improvement, etc.) ii.
-Title or description of the resource iii.
-URL (if applicable)
+- Type of suggestion (new resource, improvement, website improvement, etc.)
+- Title or description of the resource
+- URL (if applicable)
-    iv.
-Brief description or explanation of your suggestion
+- Brief description or explanation of your suggestion
-    v.
-Your name and email (optional, for attribution or follow-up questions)
+- Your name and email (optional, for attribution or follow-up questions)
-3. Submit the form
+1. Submit the form

 Our team will review all submissions and incorporate appropriate suggestions into the CADD Vault.